Asian shares rise as upbeat U.S. jobs data offsets trade worries

 Tech names such as Tencent and Taiwan Semiconductor Manufacturing were among the biggest gainers.

+European stocks are seen rising, with spread-betters expecting Britain’s FTSE and Germany’s Dax to gain 0.3 percent and France’s Cac 0.4 percent.

-On Wall Street on Friday, U.S. tech shares soared, pushing up the Nasdaq Composite 1.51 percent to 7,554, near its record closing high of 7,588 marked in March.
+On Wall Street on Friday, U.S. tech shares soared, pushing up the Nasdaq Composite 1.51 percent to 7,554 points, near its record closing high of 7,588 struck in March.

-In contrast, the S&P 500, which rose 1.08 percent on Friday, was still about 140 points off its record peak of 2,872 set in January as concerns about trade frictions curtailed many other shares.
+In contrast, the S&P 500, which rose 1.08 percent on Friday, was still about 140 points off a record peak of 2,872 set in January due to concerns over trade frictions.

-Finance leaders of the closest U.S. allies vented anger over the Trump administration’s metal import tariffs on Saturday, setting up a heated fight at a G7 summit next week in Quebec.
+Finance leaders of the closest U.S. allies vented anger over the Trump administration’s metal import tariffs on Saturday, setting the tone for a heated G7 summit next week in Quebec.

-In a rare show of division among the normally harmonious club of wealthy nations, the six other G7 member countries issued a statement asking U.S. Treasury Secretary Steven Mnuchin to convey their “unanimous concern and disappointment” about the tariffs to President Donald Trump.
+In a rare show of division among the normally harmonious club of wealthy nations, six G7 member countries issued a statement asking U.S. Treasury Secretary Steven Mnuchin to convey their “unanimous concern and disappointment” to President Donald Trump.

 “The G7 is showing more divisions than unity, to the point where one has to wonder whether it is worth holding meetings,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.